 - Apple Cider Vinegar to add the typical bitter ketchup taste.

 - Extra Virgin Olive Oil

-If you are not particularly low-carb and want to try honey in my recipe, I would recommend using 4 tablespoons of honey instead of the 2 tablespoons of erythritol and then adjusting to taste.
+You can also add a touch of honey in this recipe.
+I would recommend using 4 tablespoons of honey instead of the 2 tablespoons of sugar and then adjusting to taste.